fluent/fluent-plugin-opensearch/README.md

 ### prefer_oj_serializer

-With default behavior, Elasticsearch client uses `Yajl` as JSON encoder/decoder.
+With default behavior, OpenSearch client uses `Yajl` as JSON encoder/decoder.
 `Oj` is the alternative high performance JSON encoder/decoder.
-When this parameter sets as `true`, Elasticsearch client uses `Oj` as JSON encoder/decoder.
+When this parameter sets as `true`, OpenSearch client uses `Oj` as JSON encoder/decoder.

 Default value is `false`.